MAGALA-RICHARD/apsimNGpy-documentations/doc/moo.rst

 Multi-Objective Optimization with apsimNGpy
 ============================================

-This tutorial demonstrates how to perform multi-objective optimization on an APSIM Next Generation model using the `apsimNGpy.optimizer.moo` module.
-You will learn two ways to specify decision variables and how to run an evolutionary optimization algorithm using `pymoo`.
+In real-world agricultural systems, most objectives—such as maximizing crop yield while minimizing environmental impact—are inherently conflicting.
+These trade-offs cannot be effectively addressed using single-objective optimization algorithms, which are limited to optimizing one goal at a time.
+Fortunately, multi-objective optimization algorithms inspired by evolutionary principles are well-suited to handle such complexity by exploring a range of trade-offs between competing objectives.

-This approach enables you to explore trade-offs between objectives like crop yield and environmental outcomes.
+This tutorial demonstrates how to perform multi-objective optimization on an APSIM Next Generation model using the apsimNGpy.optimizer.moo module.
+You will learn two ways to define decision variables and how to apply evolutionary algorithms via the pymoo library.
+This approach allows you to explore and analyze trade-offs among competing objectives, such as productivity and sustainability, in a robust and flexible way.

 .. admonition:: Prerequisites